ThicLatinaMC/ThicLatinaMC/README.md

 ## Hey! 🤙🏽

-Im ThicLatina, mostly play minecraft, coding mods, creating texture packs, blockbench animations, but can also be found doing web development and developing databases & cloud platforms like MicrosoftSQL, Azure, AWS, Salesforce etc. I LOVE travel and try to do it as much as I can, developing all around the world (the aim is to spend more time away from home than at home).
+Im ThicLatina, mostly play minecraft, coding mods, creating texture packs, blockbench animations, but can also be found doing web development, developing databases & cloud platforms like MicrosoftSQL, Azure, AWS, Salesforce etc. I LOVE travel and try to do it as much as I can, developing all around the world (the aim is to spend more time away from home than at home)🌴

 </div>